dodocloud/engineeringroles/README.md

 This repo contains a list of Socialbakers Engineering titles, roles, and associated responsibilities, also known as The Ladder.

-> System is exception based, meaning that we don't assume that we have a people fitting all of points.
+> System is created as exception based, meaning that we don't assume that we have a people fitting all of the points.
 Therefore, discussion about level is goal based, not proof based, e.g. "We see you at level 3, but for that we need you to be more active on a feature refinement meetings".
-We can also mark some trait as an exception in a meaning of "You are a great architect and we don't expect that you will speak publicly, even if it is described in the Ladder".
+We can also mark some trait as an exception in specific case, like "You are a great architect and we don't expect that you will speak publicly, even if it is described in the Ladder as a requirement".

 | scope/level    | Level 0 | Level 1 | Level 2 | Level 3 | Level 4 | Skills |
 |----------------|---------|---------|---------|---------|---------|---------|